Junyi Zhu (朱均逸)

 MASSACHUSETTS INSTITUTE OF TECHNOLOGY

-I am currently a Ph.D. student in Computer Science at MIT CSAIL, advised by Prof. Stefanie Mueller at the HCIE Group, working at the intersection of Human Computer Interaction and Personal Fabrication Tools.
-My most recent research focuses on 3D printing electronics, freeform electronics and new sensing techniques.
+I am currently a Ph.D. student in Computer Science at MIT CSAIL, advised by Prof. Stefanie Mueller at the HCIE Group, working at the intersection of Human Computer Interaction, personal fabrication tools and novel sensing technologies.
+My most recent research focuses on rapid function prototyping, freeform electronics and health sensing.

-Prior to MIT, I completed my Bachelor's Degree at University of Washington in Electrical Engineering department, concentrated in Embedded Computing Systems.
+Prior to MIT, I completed my Bachelor's Degree at University of Washington in Electrical & Computer Engineering Department, concentrated in Embedded Computing Systems.

-I also worked as a Research Assistant at UW Ubicomp Lab, a part-time Software Engineer at Senosis Health, and a Teaching Assistant at Electrical Engineering department in UW.
+I also worked as a Research Assistant at UW Ubicomp Lab, a part-time Software Engineer at Senosis Health, and a Teaching Assistant at UW Electrical & Computer Engineering Department.

 Research & Projects